 Kentucky Bankruptcy Exemptions and Law

 Most people cannot weather the financial storms of life.
-More than two-thirds of Kentuckians have less than $1,000 in savings.
+About 60% of Kentuckians have less than $1,000 in savings.
 A significant number of families have nothing at all.
 These financial storms include things like serious illness, job loss, and other events which affect almost every family at one time or another.